ohko4711/mainnet-reth-lighthouse/README.md

 This repository provides a simple way to set up a node on the Endurance Mainnet, covering the execution layer, consensus layer, and validator node.
 Execute the following commands on your server to get started.

+### Prepare

+This repo is based on Docker, so you need to install Docker before use: https://docs.docker.com/desktop/install/linux-install/

 ### Usage

 **1. Clone the repository and navigate into the directory:**